shamag/vs-ymaps/README.md

 # ABOUT

-Simple wordpress plugin alllows to put yandex maps with placemarks, navigation  on your blog
+Simple wordpress plugin alllows you to put yandex maps with placemarks, navigation  on your blog

 ## Prerequisites